-- 120. When designing programmes to engage with pastoralism, challenges start from the agencies' infrastructure: the thematic and disciplinary lines along which the agencies are organised and the practices through which they become aware of their own activities, such as for example the systems used in classifying projects and interventions.
-Neither IFAD nor FAO have a team working specifically on pastoral systems, or a systematic way of disaggregating pastoral-oriented interventions from their portfolio.
-In IFAD headquarters, technical advice on pastoralism was up until recently56 nested in one worldwide 'livestock and fisheries' position.
-There is no framework to analyse unintended systemic effects on pastoralism from projects concerned with other areas of intervention-a dimension that would be highly relevant with groups historically at the periphery of development. - 121.
-Most evaluations lament a lack of data at project level for key evaluation criteria.
-Several, mention poor project design [09; 014; 017; 018; 037; 040; 044; 045; 047-exceptions are 06; 021; 022], the absence of baseline studies [06; 014; 01557], and sometimes an erratic follow up process, including for non-pastoral-oriented components [09; 014; 026; 044].
-In some cases, the problem concerns the early phases of the project but lessons learned are incorporated into the design of the later ones (e.g. the ILPD in Syria: 016 and 053). - 122.
-Several documents remark that data on impact and effectiveness are limited to the accountancy of outputs58-the number of 'items' delivered: livestock; services; numbers of animals treated or vaccinated by owner and location [03; 09; 014; 032; 025].
-Sometimes, the project-and the evaluation-seem to operate with the assumption of a linear relationship between the creation of infrastructures and the creation of wealth.
+- 122. Several documents remark that data on impact and effectiveness are limited to the accountancy of outputs58-the number of 'items' delivered: livestock; services; numbers of animals treated or vaccinated by owner and location [03; 09; 014; 032; 025].
+Sometimes, the project and the evaluation seem to operate with the assumption of a linear relationship between the creation of infrastructures and the creation of wealth.
 In Tunisia [017], the impact on poverty is measured by the number of hectares of rangelands supposedly opened by creating new wells.
-One longs for a reflection on management, e.g. potential conflict over access, entitlements, or sustainability, as in absence of appropriate management framework, more rangeland may lead to increased relative poverty, if the elite monopolizes the new resource or conflict arises, while poorly managed water infrastructures in the drylands rapidly lead to land degradation.59 - 123.
-In Sudan [029], groups of women involved by the project in a cheese making activity, were immediately put out of business.
-The project had assumed that business was centred in town, and considered the local context as a blank slate for its technical package.
+It cries out for a reflection on management, e.g. potential conflict over access, entitlements, or sustainability, as, in the absence of appropriate management framework, more rangeland may lead to increased relative poverty, if the elite monopolizes the new resource or conflict arises, while poorly managed water infrastructures in the drylands rapidly lead to land degradation.59 - 123.
+In Sudan [029], groups of women involved by the project in a cheese-making activity were immediately put out of business.
+The project had assumed that business was centred in town and considered the local context as a blank canvas for its technical package.
 In reality, the town-based women in the project faced competition from highly mobile businessmen able to secure milk at a lower price by establishing temporary industrial units near seasonal pastoral camps in the bush. - 124.
 Poor monitoring can be expected to have a particularly strong impact in the context of pastoral development.
-The fundamental changes necessary in catching up with the U-turn in pastoral development theory, depend on effective monitoring of practices and awareness of the assumptions behind them.
+The fundamental changes necessary in catching up with the U-turn in pastoral development theory depend on effective monitoring of practices and awareness of the assumptions behind them.